neuralinterfaces/commoners-starter-kit/README.md

 ## Running the Solidarity Demo
 To run the Python server, you'll need to create a `conda` environment from the `environment.yml` file.

-After this, activate the `solidarity` environment and run `npm run dev` to start the development server on your default browser or `npm start` to begin developing for desktop!
+After this, activate the `solidarity` environment (`conda activate solidarity`).

+You can then run `npm run dev` to start the development server on your default browser—or `npm start` to begin developing for desktop!

 ## Current Issues
 ### Railway Service Deployment